SoulFireMage/Katiya_Starship/content/mathsummaries/Number Theory_ Leverage Map.md

 Check: (2 + 3i)(2 - 3i) = 4 + 9 = 13. ✓

-**Why this matters:** This is the simplest case of the general pattern: how primes in ℤ factor in extensions is controlled by arithmetic conditions and Galois theory.
+**Importance:** This is the simplest case of the general pattern: how primes in ℤ factor in extensions is controlled by arithmetic conditions and Galois theory.

 ---